-Don’t give up opportunities so others can get ahead of you.
-Getting exploited by others is as much of a sin as it is to exploit others.
+Don’t give up opportunities so others can get ahead of you because getting exploited by others is as much of a sin as it is to use others.

-You were told it’s bad to be selfish.
-I say it’s not – It’s the opposite.
-When you start pursuing your dreams – you ultimately end up benefiting others.
+The society made you believe it’s wrong to be selfish while I say it’s not.
+It’s the opposite.
+When you start pursuing your dreams, you ultimately end up benefiting others.
 How can you not?
-You are a part of this huge orchestra called the world.
+You are a part of this vast orchestra called the world.
 For example:

 - You build a business empire and end up creating countless opportunities and jobs for others.